Here are some of our most frequently asked questions:

 During your session with your therapist, he or she will gather information from you regarding your current condition and medical history in order to effectively plan your physical examination.
 Following the physical examination you will discuss your treatment goals and the recommended course or treatment.
 Your therapist will send a report to your physician summarizing the findings and plan of care.

 Treatment will being immediately after your evaluation.
-Your therapist will give you instructions, as needed, in how to best take care of you injury and any exercise that would be helpful in restoring your function.
+Your therapist will give you instructions, as needed, in how to best take care of your injury and any exercise that would be helpful in restoring your function.

 What should I bring?